It’s funny but the Soviets used some of the same lame excuses when they invaded Afghanistan.

 I knew this kid.
 He works in a nan shop in Kabul right near where I was.
 I bought bread from him two or three times a week.
 I used to give him a Snickers bar when I bought fread.
 Five of those “loaves” hanging behind Petraeus cost about 1USD (50 Afs).
 Best bread in the world.

-I see the results of his decision.
-He may have been personally courageous.
-That’s fine.
-His decision to ground everyone on FOBs and bases and to make us all targets by mandating all travel in MRAPs, MATVs and giant uparmored SUVs has negatively affected the mission and, in my opinion, has directly contributed to the deaths of military and civilians.
+Dan Bolger and commanders such as him are “why we lost” in Afghanistan.
+I witnessed the results of Dan Bolger as Commanding General in Afghanistan.
+He may have been personally courageous and that’s fine.
+His decision to ground everyone on FOBs and bases and to make us all targets by mandating all travel in MRAPs, MATVs and giant uparmored SUVs (aka Taliban Targets) has negatively affected the mission and, in my opinion, has directly contributed to the deaths of military and civilians.

 I worked with MPRI in Afghanistan.
 The whole of the time that I was with MPRI, one MPRI civilian was killed.
 He was traveling in a military convoy.
 Since Bolger’s change, the losses have kept on coming.
 Why?
 Because he turned us into targets when, before, we had always been anonymous.
 A decade into a war, Bolger felt that we had lost and his decision reflected that attitude.
 Bolger wasn’t trying to win.
 He was trying to survive without hurting his career.
 I wasn’t impressed and I’m still not impressed.